 Iceland is a mecca for lovers of the outdoors and nature.
 The countries glaciers attract people from all over the world, whether for sightseeing, glacier walking or hiking in the mountains.
 The landscape is unique and the scenery is unforgettable.
-Approximately 11% of Iceland is covered in glaciers.
-This is due to the combination of volcanic activity and the climate.
+Due to the combination of volcanic activity and the climate, approximately 11 percent of the country is covered in glaciers.

-Reaching Iceland’s glaciers is easy from central hotels in Reykjavik.
-Many tour operators are based in Reykjavik so hotel pick up’s can be organised or groups can meet centrally before leaving.
-After a busy day out in nature, guests can return to the comfort of the Radisson Blu 1919 Hotel, Reykjavik and take advantage of the hotel’s premier facilities.
-Indulge in the health and fitness centre and treat yourself to dinner and refreshments in 1919 Restaurant and bar
+Reaching the mountains is easy from Radisson Blu 1919 Hotel, Reykjavik.
+Many tour operators are based in the capital so hotel pick-ups can be organized or groups can meet centrally before leaving.
+After a day in the great outdoors, you can return to the comfort of the hotel and rest your tired body in the health and fitness center before treating yourself to dinner or refreshments in 1919 Restaurant and Bar.